 After the success of the distribution of ciders and wine to grocery stores two years ago, ANBL thought it was an appropriate time to sell beer in grocery stores, said Tremblay.
 He doesn’t think it will affect sales of ANBL either because grocery stores will only be selling individual cans and six-packs.

-The president of the New Brunswick Craft Alcohol Producers Association Sean Dunbar said placing beer in grocery stores has been one of the New Brunswick Craft Alcohol Producers Association’s goals for three or four years now, but it’s still hard to believe the goal came to fruition a couple of days ago.
+Dunbar, also the president of the New Brunswick Craft Alcohol Producers Association, said placing beer in grocery stores has been one of the New Brunswick Craft Alcohol Producers Association’s goals for three or four years now, but it’s still hard to believe the goal came to fruition a couple of days ago.

 “It never gets old to go into a store, to know that that you know you took water, grains, hops and yeast, and put it all together and you made a product and you can stand there and somebody is willing to buy it.”